Causely/chaos-scenario/defects/container/io_noisy_neighbor/README.md

 # IO Noisy Neighbor
-This experiment creates the scenario of container IO Stress.
-It will cause CPU IO Wait increase on the underlying node and potential IO Throttling on the neighbor pods.
+This scenario of container IO stress will cause CPU IO wait increase on the underlying node and potential IO throttling on the neighbor pods.

 ## Produce the defect
 Make sure you have installed the litmus per README.md in the root directory.
-And run the following to create a chaosEngine for generating IO stress on the ratings pod.
+Run the following to create a chaosEngine for generating IO stress on the ratings pod.

 `kubectl create -f io_stress.yaml`